danielsaidi/StoreKitPlus/README.md

 ## Getting started

-The [getting started guide][Getting-Started] helps you get started with StoreKitPlus.
+See the online [getting started guide][Getting-Started] for information on how to get started.

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The online [documentation][Documentation] has more information, articles, code examples, etc.

-## Demo Application

-This project currently has no demo app, but I will create one if the project gets 100+ stars.